tyc/successfulunittest/manuscript/introduction.md

 ## How to use this book

 I have presented the information in this book in about the same order which a software is typically tested.
 However, it does not have to be read in this manner.
 You could easily have opened the book at any particular chapter to get the necessary info.
-Each chapter is self contained.
+Each chapter is self contained, let me know if this are some gaps missing for you.

 You should make your own annotation so that the concepts are understandable to you.
 If you have a physical copy of this book, I encourage you to pen down your own notes on the margins of the book.
 If reading this on a ebook reader, use the notes feature to annotate it.